stackhpc/stackhpc-kayobe-config/doc/source/operations/octavia.rst

       It of course goes without saying that the network configured for ``octavia_net_interface`` should also exist in ``networks.yml``.

 By default Octavia will deploy an Amphora (a single Ubuntu VM running HAProxy) per load balancing service.
-This should be changed to make them highly available and have two Amphora VM per service.
+Consequently, if using Amphora this default behaviour should be changed to make them highly available so that there are two Amphora VMs per service.
 Done by setting ``octavia_loadbalancer_topology: "ACTIVE_STANDBY"`` in ``${KAYOBE_CONFIG_PATH}/kolla/globals.yml``, this will ensure that if the master Amphora VM were to go down, the other would be able to take over the load balancing functions.

 Further configuration options and details on installation can be found in the `Octavia documentation <https://docs.openstack.org/kolla-ansible/latest/reference/networking/octavia.html>`_.